-First Example: Fighting to safeguard the Royal Air Force's autonomy, Trenchard strongly argued that strategic bombing become the central mission of the RAF.

-Second Example: Trenchard, fighting to safeguard the Royal Air Force's autonomy, strongly argued that strategic bombing become the central mission of the RAF.
+First example: Fighting to safeguard the Royal Air Force's autonomy, Hugh M. Trenchard strongly argued that strategic bombing become the central mission of the RAF.
+Second example: Hugh M. Trenchard, fighting to safeguard the Royal Air Force's autonomy, strongly argued that strategic bombing become the central mission of the RAF.

-In these sentences, there is a clear structural tie between "fighting" and the individual doing the fighting, Trenchard.
+In these sentences, there is a clear structural tie between "fighting" and the individual doing the fighting, Hugh M. Trenchard.
 This tie is missing in the dangling modifier example below.
 Another common problematic structure for dangling modifiers is when they are placed at the end of a sentence, without a clearly connected noun phrase, as in the below example.

-Dangling Modifier Example: Strategic bombing is its central mission, ultimately saving the organization from the aspirations of the Army and Royal Navy.
+Dangling modifier example: Strategic bombing is its central mission, ultimately saving the organization from the aspirations of the British Army and Royal Navy.